Island and Tower

 She moves incredibly fast.

-Her body stretches a few feet around her waist.
+Her body stretches around her waist.

 Silver and green translucent wings rise from her back.